majd604/doctor-appointment-app/README.md

 .
 Role-based system
 .
 File and image sharing in chat

 Admin Dashboard

 This app is connected to an admin dashboard that allows:

+.
 Manage doctors
+.
 Manage categories
+.
 Manage appointments
+.
 Chat with users

-Author
+Author:

 Majd Noufal
 Flutter Developer